Staff and interns

 Scott developed the 'National Legislation Implementation Kit on Nuclear Security' - Indonesia's gift basket to the Nuclear Security Summit in 2014 - as well as VERTIC's 'Legislative Guide to National Implementation of UN Security Council Resolution 1540'.
 He also co-developed the 'Sample Act' for national implementation of the Biological Weapons Convention, and prepared VERTIC's 'Regulatory Guidelines' for implementation of the BWC.
 In April 2015, the preceding documents were submitted by the UK Permanent Mission to the UN in New York to the Chair of the Security Council's 1540 Committee as examples of best practice for legislative implementation of UNSCR 1540.
 Scott also developed the OPCW's 'National Legislation Implementation Kit' for the Chemical Weapons Convention.
 His other publications can be found here.

 Scott is a registered attorney with the New York State Unified Court System.
 He is also an Associate Fellow with the Geneva Centre for Security Policy as well as a member of the Global Emerging Pathogens Treatment (GET) Consortium, the International Nuclear Law Association (and Secretary of the Nuclear Security Working Group) and International Law Association (Swiss chapter).
+He is also the Key Expert-Legal for the EU's CBRN Centres of Excellence Initiative Project 53.

 Scott earned a Juris Doctor from the University of Virginia School of Law.
 He also has an LL.M. in Public International Law from Leiden University; undergraduate and graduate degrees from the University of Virginia (with high distinction) and Harvard University; and a Diplôme d’Université de Troisième Cycle in International Nuclear Law (très bien (highest honours)) from the International School of Nuclear Law at the Université Montpellier I.